-Annex 6 - Integrated Crop Management (ICM) Measures and Practices in Soy Production manager to individual group members.
+Annex 6 - Integrated Crop Management (ICM) Measures and Practices in Soy Production professional guidance, which in the case of group certification may be provided by the group manager to individual group members.
 The table below presents a non-exhaustive list of measures and practices that can be used in the development and auditing of the ICM plan developed by the producer or producer group.